Putrajaya is a planned city about 30 km from Kuala Lumpur International Airport (KLIA), south of the capital Kuala

 Rating 8.2, Prices start from $47 for Double room

 Dorsett Putrajaya rooms are air-conditioned and equipped with a satellite TV.
 With views of the garden, safe deposit box and a wardrobe/closet.
 Each room features a private en suite bathroom fitted with shower facilities.

 Rating 8.9, Prices start from $97 for Double room

 Le Meridien Putrajaya offers all rooms with flat screen TV with satellite channels.
 With a private bathroom, rooms at Le Meridien also have free WiFi.

 And that’s it for now!
 I’d love to know if this guide on the things to do in Putrajaya Malaysia has helped you.
-Let me know if you have any questions and let me know if you go.
+Let me know if you have any questions and let me know if there is more to add.